cassandra-hui/GitHub-Workshop/README.md

    - Introduction to GitHub Pages: turning repositories into static websites.
    - Demonstration of HTML and templates.
    - Using forks to create personal copies of repositories.
-   - Hands-on activity: Students fork a repository and view files.
-   - Hands-on activity: Setting up a GitHub Pages repository (`username.github.io`).
+   - Hands-on activity: Publish a GitHub Pages website (`username.github.io`).
-   - Publishing a basic personal website using a template.

 ## Learning Objectives